01 of 12

-- Embossing tool or other metal modelling tool to pull the spout into shape.
+- Embossing tool or other metal modeling tool to pull the spout into shape.

 - Fine Sandpaper - You will need a fine grit close to 150 and a superfine wet dry grit close to 600 or higher to sand the edges of your cut plastic.

-- Modelling Clay - to hold your plastic cap level for a straight edged cut, if your plastic cap has sloping sides and to hold it for gluing.
+- Modeling Clay - to hold your plastic cap level for a straight-edged cut, if your plastic cap has sloping sides and to hold it for gluing.

 03 of 12